g1mv/spookyhash/README.md

 -----
 To build a static and dynamic library, as well as a test binary of SpookyHash on Windows, Linux or Mac OSX,

-1) Download [premake](http://premake.github.io/) and make it available in your path
+1) Download [premake 5](http://premake.github.io/) and make it available in your path

 2) Run the following from the command line

     cd build
-    premake4 gmake
+    premake5 gmake
     make

 or alternatively, on windows for example :

-    premake4.exe vs2010
+    premake5.exe vs2010

 Quick start
 -----------